harshi-cse/cse15l-lab-reports/index.md

   Below is an example of an image:
   ![Image](http://cdn.mos.cms.futurecdn.net/3upZx2gxxLpW7MBbnKYQLH-1200-80.jpg)

-  > This is an example ofa blockquote
+  > This is an example of a blockquote

   This is an example of a list:
     * Thing 1